-As we begin to replace the Metro fleet with zero and low-emission buses, now is the time to update the look of our buses as well.
+As we continue to replace the Metro fleet with zero and low-emission buses, now is the time to update the look of our buses as well.

 Metro’s new bus livery is inspired by taonga/treasure species, the foods and resources shared by early Māori, and the natural landscape that connected them.